dimitraz/captain-hook/README.md

 * Upload a few images to the newly created Dropbox App folder.
 * Wait for the application to do its magic!
 Your images should be displayed at your instance's ip address.

-To view the logs, connect to your instance and run `docker logs <container-id>`
+To view the logs, connect to your instance and run `docker logs captain-py`